chnyda/testgoclient/docs/BoundFlavorsForProjectsListDto.md

 `func (o *BoundFlavorsForProjectsListDto) UnsetMaxDataDiskCount()`

 UnsetMaxDataDiskCount ensures that no value is present for MaxDataDiskCount, not even an explicit nil
-### GetHasLinuxSpotPrice
+### GetHasLinuxSpotPrice2

-`func (o *BoundFlavorsForProjectsListDto) GetHasLinuxSpotPrice() bool`
+`func (o *BoundFlavorsForProjectsListDto) GetHasLinuxSpotPrice2() bool`

-GetHasLinuxSpotPrice returns the HasLinuxSpotPrice field if non-nil, zero value otherwise.
+GetHasLinuxSpotPrice2 returns the HasLinuxSpotPrice2 field if non-nil, zero value otherwise.

-### GetHasLinuxSpotPriceOk
+### GetHasLinuxSpotPrice2Ok

-`func (o *BoundFlavorsForProjectsListDto) GetHasLinuxSpotPriceOk() (*bool, bool)`
+`func (o *BoundFlavorsForProjectsListDto) GetHasLinuxSpotPrice2Ok() (*bool, bool)`

-GetHasLinuxSpotPriceOk returns a tuple with the HasLinuxSpotPrice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetHasLinuxSpotPrice2Ok returns a tuple with the HasLinuxSpotPrice2 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHasLinuxSpotPrice
+### SetHasLinuxSpotPrice2

-`func (o *BoundFlavorsForProjectsListDto) SetHasLinuxSpotPrice(v bool)`
+`func (o *BoundFlavorsForProjectsListDto) SetHasLinuxSpotPrice2(v bool)`

-SetHasLinuxSpotPrice sets HasLinuxSpotPrice field to given value.
+SetHasLinuxSpotPrice2 sets HasLinuxSpotPrice2 field to given value.

-### HasHasLinuxSpotPrice
+### HasHasLinuxSpotPrice2

-`func (o *BoundFlavorsForProjectsListDto) HasHasLinuxSpotPrice() bool`
+`func (o *BoundFlavorsForProjectsListDto) HasHasLinuxSpotPrice2() bool`

-HasHasLinuxSpotPrice returns a boolean if a field has been set.
+HasHasLinuxSpotPrice2 returns a boolean if a field has been set.

-### GetHasWindowsSpotPrice
+### GetHasWindowsSpotPrice2

-`func (o *BoundFlavorsForProjectsListDto) GetHasWindowsSpotPrice() bool`
+`func (o *BoundFlavorsForProjectsListDto) GetHasWindowsSpotPrice2() bool`

-GetHasWindowsSpotPrice returns the HasWindowsSpotPrice field if non-nil, zero value otherwise.
+GetHasWindowsSpotPrice2 returns the HasWindowsSpotPrice2 field if non-nil, zero value otherwise.

-### GetHasWindowsSpotPriceOk
+### GetHasWindowsSpotPrice2Ok

-`func (o *BoundFlavorsForProjectsListDto) GetHasWindowsSpotPriceOk() (*bool, bool)`
+`func (o *BoundFlavorsForProjectsListDto) GetHasWindowsSpotPrice2Ok() (*bool, bool)`

-GetHasWindowsSpotPriceOk returns a tuple with the HasWindowsSpotPrice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetHasWindowsSpotPrice2Ok returns a tuple with the HasWindowsSpotPrice2 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHasWindowsSpotPrice
+### SetHasWindowsSpotPrice2

-`func (o *BoundFlavorsForProjectsListDto) SetHasWindowsSpotPrice(v bool)`
+`func (o *BoundFlavorsForProjectsListDto) SetHasWindowsSpotPrice2(v bool)`

-SetHasWindowsSpotPrice sets HasWindowsSpotPrice field to given value.
+SetHasWindowsSpotPrice2 sets HasWindowsSpotPrice2 field to given value.

-### HasHasWindowsSpotPrice
+### HasHasWindowsSpotPrice2

-`func (o *BoundFlavorsForProjectsListDto) HasHasWindowsSpotPrice() bool`
+`func (o *BoundFlavorsForProjectsListDto) HasHasWindowsSpotPrice2() bool`

-HasHasWindowsSpotPrice returns a boolean if a field has been set.
+HasHasWindowsSpotPrice2 returns a boolean if a field has been set.

 ### GetLinuxSpotPrice